LiferayCloud/magnet/examples/wedeploy/README.md

 # wedeploy-example

-Learn how to deploy a private api to WeDeploy in minutes using [wedeploy-middleware](http://github.com/wedeploy/wedeploy-middleware) and [Magnet](http://github.com/wedeploy/magnet).
+Learn how to deploy a private API to WeDeploy in minutes using [wedeploy-middleware](http://github.com/wedeploy/wedeploy-middleware) and [Magnet](http://github.com/wedeploy/magnet).
 APIs created with Magnet can run locally or in the cloud.
 This example intends to show Magnet integrated with a cloud provider.

 ## Setup